swiss-territorial-data-lab/proj-dqry/scripts/README.md

 $ ./scripts/batch_process.sh
 ```

-`config_det_[YEAR].yaml` will be generated for a given year, and the command list in `batch_process.sh` will be executed for the provided list of years:
+`config_det_{year}.yaml` will be generated for a given year, and the command list in `batch_process.sh` will be executed for the provided list of years:
  1. `prepare_data.py`
  2. `generate_tilesets.py`
  3. `make_detections.py`
  4. `filter_detections.py`

-The paths and value of the _yaml_ configuration file template must be adapted, if necessary.
+The paths and values of the _yaml_ configuration file template must be adapted, if necessary.